Dieter Nuhr

 Dieter Herbert Nuhr (born 29 October 1960) is a German kabarett artist, comedian, author and television presenter.

 Nuhr's stage program nuhr in Berlin (the title is a pun; for explanation, see below) is the first German stand-up comedy which was created exclusively for Netflix.

 Nuhr is one of the most successful cabaret artists in Germany, with more than 200.000 viewers per year.
 Nuhr is regarded as a mediator between classical comedy and intelligent Stand-up comedy.
 In his work, he gives a critical glance to social behaviour in society and media, often satirising relationships and families.
 Nuhr has also been known to caricature the typical German know-it-all.

-A saying of Nuhr is frequently quoted in forums and newsgroups due to its provocative nature (and use of the semi-offensive word Fresse): "Wenn man keine Ahnung hat: Einfach mal Fresse halten", which roughly translates to, "If you haven't got a clue: Shut your puss for once."
+A saying of Nuhr is frequently quoted in forums and newsgroups due to its provocative nature (and use of the semi-offensive word Fresse): "Wenn man keine Ahnung hat: Einfach mal Fresse halten", which roughly translates to, "If you haven't got a clue: Just shut up."